moorepants/moorepants.info/content/blog/introducing-resonance.rst

   figures.
 - Each notebook introduces a new real vibrating mechanical system as a motivation for learning the subsequent concepts.
-- Computational thining approaches are utilized if possible.
+- Computational thinking approaches are utilized if possible.
 - The notebooks are licensed under the Creative Commons Attribution license to maximize reuse potential.
 - The notebooks are intended to be used live in class with embedded interactive